The only 4 internal communications tools you need

 3.)
 A tool for instant messaging

 4.)
-An intranet/hub
+An intranet or hub.

 Keep reading for more specifics & what to look for in each internal communications tool!

-#1: A tool for internal email
+#1: An internal communications email platform

 Of course, there isn’t a business on the planet that isn’t using some kind of tool for email.
 Either you’re going straight through the email service itself (Gmail/Outlook), you’ve upgraded to email marketing software (Mailchimp/Constant Contact), or you’ve opted for an internal communications platform that offers email as a channel (hello!).